BradleyH017/IFNscore/README.md

 mkdir -p "$SINGULARITY_CACHEDIR"
 singularity pull docker://bh18/atlassing:33
 ```
-- Then adjust the singularity paths in `workflows
-/*.smk` to the location of the downloaded image.

 #### 1. Clean anndata, convert to seurat
 - Remove the .var info (make sure gene names are in index and are unique)